Kitchener, Ontario: Kitchener–Waterloo Oktoberfest

 Kitchener–Waterloo's Oktoberfest celebration is an annual nine-day event that started in 1969.
-Based on the original German Oktoberfest, it is billed as Canada's Greatest Bavarian Festival.
+Based on the original Bavarian Oktoberfest, it is billed as Canada's Greatest Bavarian Festival.
 It is held every October, starting on the Friday before Canadian Thanksgiving and running until the Saturday after.
 It is the largest Bavarian festival outside of Germany.

 While its best-known draws are the beer-based celebrations, other family and cultural events also fill the week.
 The best-known is the Oktoberfest Thanksgiving Day Parade held on Thanksgiving Day; as it is the only major parade on Canadian Thanksgiving, it is televised nationally.
 Another icon of the festival is Miss Oktoberfest.
 This festival ambassador position is selected by a closed committee of judges from a panel of local applicants; community involvement and personal character are the main selection criteria.

 The festival attracts an average of 700,000 people.
 During the 2016 Oktoberfest parade, an estimated 150,000 lined the streets along the route.